 Subpart 1.
 General.
-Notices and local government unit decisions made under this chapter must be in compliance with Minnesota Statutes, section 15.99.
+Notices and local government unit decisions made under this chapter must be in compliance with Minnesota Statutes, section 15.99 except for decisions on banking plan applications which must be made in compliance with part 8420.0705, subpart 3.
+Notices and other documents may be sent by electronic transmission except when the recipient has provided a valid mailing address and specified that mailing is preferred.

 Subp.
 2. Determination of complete application.
-The local government unit must determine that an application is complete based on parts 8420.0305 to 8420.0330.
+The local government unit must determine if an application is complete based on parts 8420.0305 to 8420.0330.
 For incomplete applications, the local government unit must notify the applicant within 15 business days of receipt of the application and list in writing what items or information is missing.